The pool was full. Crowded as a matter of fact. With about 170 people to choose from, what were the chances they would pick me?

 And, if I can’t tell Brian Quain directly — (there’s a five-year Order of Protection against him for each member of my family while he’s on probation) I’ll tell others like him.

 And I did.

-This time, I also passed around theses pictures of our 21-year-old neighbor while he was dressed up like a burglar invading our home; the same pictures that were sent via email from the camera we had set up to catch him; the pictures my then eight-year-old daughter saw when the police were buzzing through our house the day he was arrested coming out of it, the ones Brian’s dad just couldn’t look at when I told him he should see what his son looked like when he was creeping around our home, uninvited.
+This time on the panel, as I told my story, I passed around theses pictures of our 21-year-old neighbor invading our home.
+These are the same pictures that were sent via email from the camera we had set up in our living room to my husband’s computer; the pictures my then eight-year-old daughter saw when the police were buzzing through our house the day Brian was arrested coming out of it.
+These are the pictures Brian’s dad just couldn’t look at when I told him he should see what his son looked like when he was creeping around our home, for months, uninvited.

 So much has changed in our lives since and as a result of, what happened.
-While I don’t hold Brian completely responsible, there’s no doubt the fracture of our family is in part, collateral damage resulting from his invasion into our home, disrupting the harmony that once resided there and obliterating the sense of safety we enjoyed for so many years.
+I don’t hold Brian completely responsible for all that came afterwards.
+There’s no doubt however that the fracture of our family was in part, collateral damage.
+The harmony that once resided in our home was disrupted to say the least.
+The sense of safety we enjoyed there for nearly 17 years, obliterated.

 “You can’t let an event in your life define who you are.
 It’s not what happens to you but what you do, when something happens, that becomes part of your character.”

 These are my words.
 I keep them on my About page and often revisit them to remind myself of what I believe to be true; to help me to continue to move forward.

 To keep moving forward.

 Mom?
 Did Brian have to fill out one of those questionnaires?
 Hannah asked.